 battles, one of which was the famous "Battle Above the Clouds"

 fought on Lookout Mountain.
 Today this mountain, from which his

-Signal

-operated, is called Signal Mountain and will stand as an
+Signal Corps operated, is called Signal Mountain and will stand

-war the Allied armies used many ingenious
+During the late war the Allied armies used many ingenious

 13 GILBERT SIGNAL ENGINEERING